|(a) Eviction and/or termination of a lease. HTC, TCAP,

 tenancy, the Owner must serve written notice to the tenant specifying

-(b) HOME, TCAP RF, NHTF, and NSP Developments are prohibited
+(b) HOME, TCAP RF, NHTF, NSP, and HOME-ARP Developments

-from evicting low income residents or refusing to renew a lease except
+are prohibited from evicting low income residents or refusing to renew

-for serious or repeated violations of the terms and conditions of
+a lease except for serious or repeated violations of the terms and

-the lease, for violations of applicable federal, state or local law,
+conditions of the lease, for violations of applicable federal, state

-for completion of the tenancy period for Transitional Housing (if
+or local law, for completion of the tenancy period for Transitional

-applicable), or for other good cause.
-It must be specifically stated
+Housing (if applicable), or for other good cause.
+It must be specifically

 or non-renewal of leases for other than good cause are prohibited